How I Got 16 Birth Certificates and 10 Apostilles for a Philippine Client in One Day: A California Notary’s Full-Service Story

 Do I need a power of attorney to request someone else’s birth certificate?

-It depends on the county and your relationship to the person named on the certificate.
+It depends on the county and your relationship to the person on the certificate.
 In Orange County, an unrelated third party must present a valid power of attorney from the parent or legal guardian.
 Other counties may have different requirements.
 Always call the vital records office directly before making the trip.

 Can a Philippine passport be used for notarization in California?